EFL - ESL activities and games for teaching questions with have got

 A television in your bedroom

-Then, in pairs, the students interview each other.
+In pairs, the students will now interview each other using 'have got' style questions.
 You should monitor and correct any mistakes.

 What has he/she got?

 You will ask follow-up questions related to the previous activity.